top of page

 • Better Job Opportunities – Many dental offices prefer or require assistants to have radiology certification.
 Check out the job outlook for dental assistants certified in dental radiography.

-• Higher Pay Potential – A dental assistant with radiology skills is often more valuable to employers, which can lead to better pay.
+• Higher Pay Potential – A dental assistant with radiology certification is often more valuable to employers, which can lead to improved salary prospects.

-• Fast-Tracked Career Growth – Getting certified is a great way to advance in the dental field, whether you want to become an expanded functions dental assistant (EFDA), dental hygienist, or even a dentist!
+• Fast-Tracked Career Growth – Obtaining certification can be an excellent way to advance within the dental field, whether you aspire to become an expanded functions dental assistant (EFDA), dental hygienist, or even a dentist!

 FAQ: Dental Radiography Certification